CBN is one of the newer cannabinoids on the market.

 Let's get started:

 Nuleaf Naturals is an old-timer in the cannabinoid industry.

-Before CBD was even federally legalized, NuLeaf Naturals was already producing high-quality CBD products from their home base in Colorado.
+Before CBD was even federally legalized, NuLeaf Naturals was producing high-quality CBD products.
+They're based in Colorado.

-As alternative cannabinoids become more popular, NuLeaf Naturals brought a whole list of additional cannabinoid products, among them CBN oil and CBN oil capsules.
+As alternative cannabinoids gained popularity, NuLeaf Naturals released more cannabinoid products.
+Among them these products are CBN oil and CBN oil capsules.